LaunchCodeEducation/java-web-development/src/chapters/spring-controllers-and-routes/controllers-parameters.rst

 .. admonition:: Note

-	If you ever want to verify what code you started this video with, the `starter code <TODO LINK TO BRANCH>` for this video is on the ``static-responses`` branch.
-If you ever want to verify what code you end this video with, the `final code <TODO LINK TO BRANCH>` for this video is on the ``query-parameters`` branch.
+	The starter code for this video is found in the `static-responses branch <https://github.com/LaunchCodeEducation/hello-spring-demo/tree/static-responses>`__
+	of the ``hello-spring-demo`` repo.
+The final code presented in this video is found on the `query-parameters branch <https://github.com/LaunchCodeEducation/hello-spring-demo/tree/query-parameters>`__.
+	Be sure to code along to the videos on your own ``hello-spring`` project.

 .. index:: ! @RequestParam